Vsevolod-Bro/Andersen-HW/AlexP-hw/task1-3/README.md

 **Part 3**

-*file: 3pr-open.sh*
+*function Part3*
-1. As in the previous tasks, the presence of an **http address** as a parameter is checked. **Errors** are intercepted.
+1. As in the previous tasks, the **Errors** are intercepted.
-2. Again, the contributor name and repository name are fetched and printed for visual control.
-3. All Pull Requests are processed (but not only open ones, because there are few of them).
+2. All Pull Requests are processed (but not only open ones, because there are few of them).
-4. Select with *jq* **user Logins** in the one variable.
+3. Select with *jq* **user Logins** in the one variable.
-5. Select with *jq* **Labels** in the another one.
+4. Select with *jq* **Labels** in the another one.
-6. We put the contents of the list variables into arrays.
+5. We put the contents of the list variables into arrays.
 This will enable us to process the content together.
-7. Set a separator instead of a space - LF \n because labels contain names of several words.
+6. Set a separator instead of a space - LF \n because labels contain names of several words.
-8. Checking that the number of elements in the array is the same.
+7. Checking that the number of elements in the array is the same.
-9. Checking if labels not equal "null" and not equal empty string, then PR have a label.
+8. Checking if labels not equal "null" and not equal empty string, then PR have a label.
-10. Sorting list and count the amount of entries the for contributors with **uniq** utility.
+9. Sorting list and count the amount of entries the for contributors with **uniq** utility.
-11. Print the result.
+10. Print the result.

 **Part 4**

-*file: 4pr-open.sh*
+*function Part4*
- - Input data for the script as usual
+ - Input data for the function as usual
  - I decided to display the **rating of all repositories for a given user** (usual https-string for the whole task).
  - I used next string to get data:
  ```sh